mmiklovaitemm/Meme-Generator/README.md

 # Meme Generator

-## This is a simple Meme Generator project built with HTML, CSS, and JavaScript.
-It provides functionality to display random memes, jokes, quotes, and riddles.
-Users can also reveal the answer to a riddle if one is displayed.
+## This is a simple Meme Generator project built with HTML, CSS, and JavaScript

+## It provides functionality to display random memes, jokes, quotes, and riddles

+## Users can also reveal the answer to a riddle if one is displayed

 ### Features